 The following two tabs change content below.

-I'm a teacher in Tasmania, Australia, and have used LEGO MINDSTORMS with my students since 2001.
+I'm a teacher in Tasmania, Australia, and have been using LEGO MINDSTORMS with my students since 2001.
 I'm the editor in chief for LEGO Engineering (this site) as well as the content editor for LEGO Education Australia (LEGOeducation.com.au).